DoctorWkt/acwj/21_More_Operators/Readme.md

 ## Parsing the Postfix Operators

-If you look at the BNF grammar I hyperlinked above, to parse a postfix expression we need to refer to the parsing of a primary expression.
+If you look at the BNF grammar I hyperlinked to above, to parse a postfix expression we need to refer to the parsing of a primary expression.
 To implement this, we need to get the tokens of the primary expression first and then then determine if there are any trailing postfix tokens.